Thriving After Loss | What Does that Look Like?

 Now I ask myself, "What does thriving after the loss mean to me?"
 This is how I define it:

-- Grace: Grace for when you can't keep going.
+Grace: Grace for when you can't keep going or push through.
 Sometimes we hold ourselves to such high standards and then beat ourselves up when we have non-functioning/non-productive moments, days, weeks, maybe even months or years.
 Give yourself a little grace and take what you need when you need it, without guilt or shame.
-Say it with a sense of ownership: "I'm going to allow myself to breakdown and fall apart right now because I need to and that's ok."
+Say it with a sense of ownership: "I'm going to es myself to breakdown and fall apart right now because I need to and that's ok."

 Here's the amazing thing about words and grief.
 You can define it however it works best for you.
 This is how I define THRIVING.
 How do you?
 Tell us how you define THRIVING in the comments below.